 By searching for shortcomings, Jane is able to find opportunities where she can truly excel to the next level.
 Having a genuine sense of curiosity and inquisitiveness is a great method to uncovering the feedback you need.

-On the topic of self-improvement, Beyoncé Knowles is quoted saying, “if everything was perfect, you would never learn and you would never grow.”
+On the topic of self-improvement, Beyoncé once said, “if everything was perfect, you would never learn and you would never grow.”

 Humans listen at a rate of 125 to 250 words per minute, but our brains are thinking at 1000 to 3000 words per minute.
 When receiving feedback, our minds are racing to come up with a response or rebuttal to what’s being said, before we’ve even allowed ourselves to listen to it.